 Do you want to have a direct impact on climate change?
 Sir David Attenborough said the best thing we can do is to rewild the planet.
 So we run reforestation and rewilding programs across the globe to restore wild ecosystems and capture carbon.Get involved

 How to identify synthetics

-Though synonymous with clothing, microfibres can also be found in fashion accessories, tablecloths, upholstery, cleaning textiles (cloths and mops), and cleaning products.
+Though synonymous with clothing, microfibres and microplastics can also be found in fashion accessories, tablecloths, upholstery, cleaning textiles (cloths and mops), and cleaning products.

 Practical solutions to minimise microfibre pollution

 Purchase clothes consciously – Check the labels and seek to buy clothes made from natural fibres such as cotton, hemp, linen, and wool.
 Natural fibres will eventually break down naturally.

 Wash existing synthetic clothes less frequently, on a lower temp, and for a shorter duration, which is less aggressive and therefore less likely to shake out plastic fibres.